Benton’s Jewelers street clock was located at 3216 NE 45th Street just east of the Union Bay Place intersection.

 Lost Seattle by Rob Ketcherside, 2013.
 Pages 44-45, “Production of Street Clocks.”
 This book describes places which were part of Seattle’s cultural or economic heritage, and people who were important to Seattle’s history.
 Before and after photos show the original sites and what it looks like now.

-Seattle, City of Clocks: A Mayer family descendant tells about the legacy of his great-uncle, Joseph Mayer, who manufactured street clocks in Seattle.
+Seattle, City of Clocks: In this November 2020 article, a Mayer family descendant tells about the legacy of his great-uncle, Joseph Mayer, who manufactured street clocks in Seattle.

 “Time Travel to Pike’s Forest of Street Clocks,” by Seattle historian Rob Ketcherside.
 He has documented the Seattle street clocks and has been a major influence on their preservation.